concilify/stackage-aws-lambda-nuget/README.md

 ### Prerequisites

-A secret named `NUGET_PUSH_TOKEN` containing a NuGet API key must have been added in order for GitHub Actions to be able to push NuGet packages
+A secret named `STACKAGE_NUGET_PUSH_TOKEN` containing a NuGet API key must have been added in order for GitHub Actions to be able to push NuGet packages

 ### Releasing